-In all models, the responsibility of The Open University will lie with the Higher Education qualification element of the apprenticeship, the wider apprenticeship responsibility of delivery against the apprenticeship standard, being that of the partner and employer.
+In all models, the responsibility of the OU will lie with the Higher Education qualification element of the apprenticeship, the wider apprenticeship responsibility of delivery against the apprenticeship standard, being that of the partner and employer.

-However, the student experience will clearly be a matter of concern to The Open University and therefore any factors impacting this (including the wider apprenticeship) could, if necessary, fall within their remit.
+However, the student experience will clearly be a matter of concern to the OU and therefore any factors impacting this (including the wider apprenticeship) could, if necessary, fall within their remit.

-The latest QAA guidance Quality Assuring Higher Education in Apprenticeships: Current Approaches, and the QAA Degree Apprenticeship Characteristics Statement should be used to inform the development of awards for apprenticeship delivery.
+The latest QAA guidance, Quality Assuring Higher Education in Apprenticeships: Current Approaches, and the QAA Degree Apprenticeship Characteristics Statement should be used to inform the development of awards for apprenticeship delivery.

-D3.21 Procedure for use of existing validated awards for Apprenticeship delivery
+D3.3 Procedure for use of existing validated awards for Apprenticeship delivery